mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

      This again is different from other formats except maybe App formats.
 The data in a glTF file is mean to be rendered, not edited.
 Data that's not important to rendering has generally been removed.
-Polygons have been convered to triangles.
+Polygons have been converted to triangles.
      Materials have known values that are supposed to work everywhere.

 gLTF was specifically designed so you should be able to download a glTF file and